m15e/new-york-times-clone/README.md

-# New York Times Article Clone
+# The New York Times Article Clone

 > A clone of an article page of The New York Times.